jakob-r/mbo_asd/response_to_the_reviewers.md

 > p.
 12: Apologies but I’m struggling to understand the following sentence: “As intuitively anticipated, in almost all scenarios the worst results were obtained if all available treatments are used in stage 1 and none in stage 2.”
 How can none of the treatments be used in stage 2 when on p.
 8 it is specified that the number of treatments in stage 2 must always be between 2 and 5?

 If r=1, then all treatments are done in stage 1.
-The number of FIXME: How do we name treatments and "individual patients".
+The number of FIXME: formulation total sample size

 > p.
 13: It is stated that: “Note, that the selection strategies thresh and all never selected powerful designs.”
 Why is that?
 Presumably, the former is true because the range of numerical values used for the threshold was chosen too narrow, whilst the latter shouldn’t be surprising at all, as it is the only non-adaptive design in the mix.

---> Maybe threshold is disadvantageous because it looks at the absolute values, which is not that adaptive even with optimization
+Maybe threshold is disadvantageous because it looks at the absolute values, which is not that adaptive even with optimization.
+In our analysis of the results we saw that the optimal thresh values are not close to the border.
+This indicates that the ranges are wide enough.

 > p.
 14: What are the x-values referred to in the caption of Figure 4?
 No x is introduced in the notation, and Figure 4 itself plots y-values against r-values.

 Thanks for spotting this mistake.
 It is supposed to say theta-values which r is a component of.
 We clearified the caption.

 > p.
 16: The citation of the technical report by Bischl et al. should include a URL if possible.

+FIXME

 ### Typos